So you and your man have split, but you are still in love with him and want to get him back? Not unusual!

 Especially remind him of the times when you were laughing and smiling, and the times when you were madly in love with each other!

-It is natural to be curious about what to say to your ex after no contact ends as it can make or break your reconciliation efforts.
+It is natural to be curious about what to say to your ex and what to do after no contact as it can make or break your reconciliation efforts.

 Good on you for doing your homework rather than leaving things to luck!